parkpow/platerec-documentation/source/index.html.md

   -
   - © 2021 ParkPow, Inc.
   - All Rights Reserved.
-  - Documentation is governed by our
+  - Documenton is governed by our
   - <a href="https://platerecognizer.com/terms-of-use-privacy-policy/">Terms</a>.

 includes: